 1. Max out your retirement contributions

-If you're freelancing or self-employed, your limits are even higher: Up to $54,000 or 25% of your qualifying income, whichever is less, if you have a SEP IRA.
-If you don't, there's still time to set one up to take advantage of the tax benefits for 2018.
+If you freelance or are self-employed, your limits are even higher: up to $57,000 or 25% of your qualifying income, whichever is less, if you have a SEP IRA.
+If you don't, there's still time to set one up to take advantage of the tax benefits.

 3. Offset capital gains with capital losses

-Even if you haven't realized any capital gains in 2018, you can still use realized capital losses to reduce your ordinary income by up to $3,000.
+Even if you haven't “realized” capital gains by selling winners, you can still use realized capital losses to lower your (taxable) ordinary income by up to $3,000.

-Talk with your financial advisor or accountant to help you narrow down the best investments to unload to take advantage of tax-loss harvesting if you have capital gains.
+Bottom line: If you have capital gains this year, talk with your financial advisor or accountant to help you narrow down the best investments to unload to take advantage of tax-loss harvesting.

 4. Plan ahead for education expenses

-With average private college costs at over $60,000 per year, it's never too soon to start saving for a child's college degree.
+With private college costs averaging more than $60,000 per year and rising, it's never too soon to start saving.

 5. Make sure you're adequately insured

 Have you grown your family this year?
 Bought a house?
-Launched a new business?
-The insurance coverage you had at the beginning of the year may not be adequate for your needs in 2019.
+Started a business?
+The insurance coverage you had at the start of the year may not be enough for your needs in the new year.

-Check to see if your life insurance policy adequately protects your spouse and children, and that you have sufficient liability coverage on your home and car; depending on your assets, you may need an umbrella liability policy.
-You may also need extra coverage if you use your home or car for business purposes.
+Check to see if your life insurance policy adequately protects your spouse and children, and that you have enough liability coverage on your home and car; depending on your assets, you may need an umbrella liability policy.
+You may also need extra coverage if you use your home or car for business.

-And if you've declined any additional coverage through your employer such as disability insurance, for example, make sure those decisions still make sense for you and your family in the upcoming year.
+And if you've declined any extra coverage, such as disability insurance, through your employer, make sure those decisions will still make sense for you in 2021.
 If you've struck out on your own, you may need a disability policy to protect your family in case you're unable to work.